datttrian/leetcode/src/README.md

         Do not return anything, modify head in-place instead.
         """

-        # Base case: If the list is empty or has only one node, no need to reorder
+        # Base case: If the list is empty or has only one node, it cannot be reordered
         if not head or not head.next:
             return